supportium/docs/docs/start-here/what-is-an-ai-customer-support-agent.md

 ## Common Questions

 **"Will it make things up?"**
-No. Your AI agent only provides answers based on your actual content.
-If it doesn't know something, it will say so and can connect customers with your human team.
+Your AI agent is designed to rely on your uploaded content and will attempt to provide accurate answers.
+If it cannot determine an answer from your content, it will acknowledge uncertainty and can connect customers to your human support team.

 **"What if it can't answer a question?"**
 The AI agent recognizes when questions are outside its knowledge and seamlessly transfers customers to your human support team.